October 1, 2024

 The following crimes only apply to hate crime reporting:

-Intimidation - To intentionally say or do something which would cause a person of ordinary sensibilities to be fearful of bodily harm.
+Intimidation - To intentionally say or do something that would cause a person of ordinary sensibilities to be fearful of bodily harm.

 Larceny-Theft - The unlawful taking, carrying, leading, or riding away of property from the possession or constructive possession of another.